Pangea Software

 Pangea Software is a video game developer based in Austin, Texas, owned and operated by Brian Greenstone.
 The company began with Apple IIGS games in 1987, then moved to Macintosh and later iOS.
 Pangea found its primary success with a series of 3D games, when 3D hardware accelerators first began to appear on the Macintosh, beginning with Nanosaur in 1998 and extending into the early 2000s.
 Bugdom was included with new iMac models.
 In addition to games, Pangea also provides panoramic photography services.

 History

 Pangea Software began as a developer of Apple IIGS games, with the first (and most notable) being Xenocide, which was commercially published by Micro Revelations in 1989.
 Between 1989 and 1990, they introduced so-called "24 Hour Games" shareware, a proof of concept of what could be accomplished in a limited time.

-In 1991, they switched to Macintosh development; notable titles included Power Pete, Nanosaur, Bugdom, Cro-Mag Rally, and Otto Matic.
-In 1995, Pangea made a deal with Apple to bundle their games with Macintosh computers; this deal ended in 2006, when Apple transitioned to Intel CPUs and decided to stop bundling third-party software.
+In 1991, Pangea switched to Macintosh development; notable titles included Power Pete, Nanosaur, Bugdom, Cro-Mag Rally, and Otto Matic.
+In 1995, Pangea made a deal with Apple to begin bundling their games with Macintosh computers; this deal ended in 2006, when Apple transitioned to Intel CPUs and decided to stop bundling third-party software.

-Since 2008, the company has mostly ceased developing Mac games and instead chosen to focus on iOS games, due to the latter being a more lucrative market.
+Since 2008, the company has mostly ceased developing Mac games and instead chosen to focus on iOS games, due to the latter becoming a more lucrative market.